memorysafety/website/content/en/initiative/rustls/rustls-work-priorities.md

 The QUIC use of TLS mandates limited usage of AEAD keys.
 While TLS 1.3 and 1.2 do not require this, the same kinds of issues can apply here, and we should consider implementing limits for TLS over TCP as well. ([Ticket](https://github.com/rustls/rustls/issues/755))

+**11. OpenSSL API Compatibility Layer**

+Add an OpenSSL C API compatibility layer for adoption purposes.

+**12. FIPS Certification for Default Cryptographic Library**

+Either change the default cryptographic library to a FIPS certified library or get the default cryptographic library FIPS certified.

-**11. Verify DoS Resilience**
+**13. Verify DoS Resilience**

 Peers might send very large or very small messages, tying up resources in order to starve well-behaved connections.

-**12. Support no_std**
+**14. Support no_std**

 Enables use of rustls in more memory-constrained environments. ([Ticket](https://github.com/rustls/rustls/issues/283))

-**13. OpenSSL API Compatibility Layer**

-Add an OpenSSL C API compatibility layer for adoption purposes.

-**14. Enable Pluggable Cryptographic Back-ends**

-Allow Rustls consumers to plug in cryptographic back-end alternatives to *ring*.

-**15. FIPS Certification for Default Cryptographic Library**

-Many organizations deploying TLS libraries require FIPS certification.
-We should get the default cryptographic back-end for Rustls FIPS certified.